ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 ##### Sample request Custom ACL

-This is an example of specifying a custom ACL to allow for another account to view the ACL for the "apiary" bucket, but not to list objects stored inside the bucket.
-Additionally, a third account is given full access to the same bucket as another element of the same ACL.
+This is an example of specifying a custom ACL to allow for another user using their username to view the ACL for the "apiary" bucket, but not to list objects stored inside the bucket.
+A third account is given full access to the same bucket as another element of the same ACL.
+All authenticated users of the system can list objects in the bucket.

 ```http
 PUT /apiary?acl= HTTP/1.1